Revocable Deep Reinforcement Learning with Affinity Regularization for Outlier-Robust Graph Matching: Related Works

-\textbf{Reinforcement learning for combinatorial optimization.} There is growing interest in using reinforcement learning in solving combinatorial optimization problems~\cite{BengioEJOR20}.
-Researchers have considered value based~\cite{Mnih2013PlayingAW} and policy based~\cite{Silver2014DeterministicPG} reinforcement learning in some NP-hard combinatorial optimization problems, such as traveling salesman problem (TSP)~\cite{Khalil2017LearningCO}, vehicle routing problem (VRP)~\cite{Nazari2018ReinforcementLF}, job scheduling problem (JSP)~\cite{Chen2019LearningTP}, bipartite matching~\cite{WangICDE19}, maximal common subgraph (MCS)~\cite{bai2021glsearch}, causal discovery~\cite{zhu2019causal}, game-theoretic semantics~\cite{xu2021first}.
-The main challenges of these approaches are designing suitable problem representation and tuning reinforcement learning algorithms.
-For combinatorial optimization problems on single graph, pointer networks~\cite{Vinyals2015PointerN} and graph neural networks~\cite{KipfICLR17} are the most widely used representations.
-However, for graph matching, there are two graphs for input and the agent needs to pick a node from each of the two graphs every step, which differs from these aforementioned single-graph combinatorial problems.
+\textbf{Reinforcement learning for combinatorial optimization.} There is growing interest in using RL in solving combinatorial optimization problems~\citep{BengioEJOR20}, such as traveling salesman problem~\citep{Khalil2017LearningCO}, vehicle routing problem~\citep{Nazari2018ReinforcementLF}, job scheduling problem~\citep{Chen2019LearningTP}, maximal common subgraph~\citep{bai2021glsearch}, The main challenges of these approaches are designing suitable problem representation and tuning reinforcement learning algorithms.
+For combinatorial optimization problems on single graph, pointer networks~\citep{Vinyals2015PointerN} and GNN~\citep{KipfICLR17} are the most widely used representations.
+However, for graph matching, there are two graphs for input and the agent needs to pick a node from each of the two graphs every step.
+To our best knowledge, GM has not been (successfully) addressed by RL.

-In recent years, RL starts to be adopted in linear assignment problems like bipartite graph matching~\cite{Hamzehi1ITSC19}, and its dynamic setting~\cite{WangICDE19}.
-However, these works only consider the node affinity but not edge affinity, and focus on solving the dynamic case rather than the basic matching problem itself.
-In contrast, GM considers the additional edge information which can be often more challenging and has not been (successfully) addressed by RL to our best knowledge.